jonam17/jonam17/README.md

 - 👋 Hi, I’m @jonam17
 - 👀 I’m interested in finance, robotics, fitness, and healthcare
-- 🌱 I’m currently learning python and html
+- 🌱 I’m currently learning python and HTML
 - 📫 How to reach me: Stack Overflow: @Jona17